ushasree-3/FAI-Checkers-Game-with-AI/README.md

 This project is a Python implementation of the classic board game **Checkers** using the `pygame` module.
 It features:

-- **Two-Player Mode**: Players can play against each other locally.
+- **Two-Player Mode**: Play against another player locally.
-- **Human vs AI Mode**: A single player can play against an AI opponent.
+- **Human vs AI Mode**: Challenge an AI opponent.

 The AI uses the **Minimax Algorithm** with **Alpha-Beta Pruning** to optimize decision-making and includes an **Epsilon-Greedy Strategy** for introducing variability in its moves.

----

 ## **How to Play**

 ### **Launching the Game**
-After running the script, you'll be presented with a menu to choose the game mode:
-1. **Two-Player Mode**
+1. Run the script.
+2. Select the desired game mode from the menu:
+    -   Two-Player Mode
-2. **Human vs AI Mode**
+    -   Human vs AI Mode

 ### **Controls**
 - Use the **mouse** to select and move pieces.